Benjamin Mendy appears in court over new rape allegations

-Manchester City footballer Benjamin Mendy has appeared in court charged with two more counts of rape.
+Manchester City defender Benjamin Mendy has appeared in court charged with two more counts of rape.

 Mendy, 27, now faces a total of six allegations of rape and one of sexual assault after initially being charged with five offences in August.